 SENDER

-Frame 0 verifies the signature and calls APPROVE(APPROVE_PAYMENT_AND_EXECUTION) to approve both payment and execution.
+Frame 0 uses a signature entry with empty msg for the sender and calls APPROVE(APPROVE_EXECUTION_AND_PAYMENT) to approve both payment and execution.
 Frame 1 executes and exits normally via RETURN.

 The mempool can process this transaction with the following static validation and call: